Blade0231/lifetime-of-python/README.md

 # lifetime-of-python
-Random Scripts for Python Practice
+Random Scripts and Projects for Python Practice

-- Day 1 : Getting Started with Python, Simple Operations and Data Types.
-- Day 2 : Basic Implementation of Function and Classes.
+zzz_Trials has some basic implementations of things i try out while exploring.